-- ✓ Dragon "listens" whenever its microphone is on.
-Remember to turn the microphone off (or put it into its sleeping state if appropriate) when not dictating, like before answering the phone, speaking to someone, or clearing your throat; this is a simple but important habit to develop! - ✓ Pressing its hot key is usually the fastest way to turn the microphone on and off; you can also click the microphone icon on the DragonBar or in the System Tray. - ✓ You can change any of the default hot keys, including the microphone's, in its Options dialog (say open options dialog, then click hot keys). - ✓ You can turn the microphone off by saying microphone off, but then the mouse or keyboard need to be used to turn it back on.
-You can say go to sleep or stop listening to put the microphone into a sleeping state and then say wake up or listen to me when you wish to dictate again. - ✓ Microphone off, stop listening, go to sleep, listen to me and wake up are voice commands.
-In order for Dragon to recognize and execute the desired action, you must pause slightly before and after but not in the middle of the command. - ✓ If using the Remote Microphone app as your source, you cannot use Dragon's microphone button on the DragonBar or the tray icon, or the microphone hotkey.
+- ✓ Remember to turn the microphone off (or put it into its sleep state) when you're not dictating, such as before answering the phone, speaking to someone, or clearing your throat; this is a simple but important habit to develop! - ✓ Pressing its hot key is usually the fastest way to turn the microphone on and off; you can also click the microphone icon on the DragonBar or in the System Tray. - ✓ You can change any of the default hot keys in the Options dialog:. - ✓ You can turn the microphone off by saying the command microphone off, but then the mouse or keyboard need to be used to turn it back on.
+Instead, you could say go to sleep or stop listening and then say wake up or listen to me when you wish to dictate again. - ✓ For Dragon to recognize a command, you must pause slightly before and after but not in the middle of the command.